Jeroen-G/laravel-packager/readme.md

 ```

 **Result:**
 The command will handle practically everything for you.
-It will create a packages directory, creates the vendor and package directory in it, pulls in a skeleton package, sets up composer.json, creates a service provider, registers the package in config/app.php and the app's composer.json.
+It will create a packages directory, creates the vendor and package directory in it, pulls in a skeleton package, sets up composer.json and creates a service provider.

 **Options:**
 ```bash